BlueBrain/NeuroM/doc/source/developer.rst

         $ make run_pylint # run only pep8

-Alternatively, inside the your own virtualenv, you can install the "developer packages", if you haven't done so already or these aren't installed in the system:
+Note that you can also install the test dependencies and run the tests inside of your own virtualenv:

 .. code-block:: bash

     (nrm)$ pip install -r requirements_dev.txt

-This installs the following packages into the ``virtualenv`` unless they are already installed:
+This installs the following packages into your ``virtualenv`` unless they are already installed:

 .. literalinclude:: ../../requirements_dev.txt